giovanniberti/robusta/README.md

 ```

 ## Usage
-All that's needed is a couple of attribute in the right places.
+All that's needed is a couple of attributes in the right places.

-First, a `#[bridge]` attribute on a mod will enable it to be processed by `robusta`.
+First, a `#[bridge]` attribute on a module will enable it to be processed by `robusta`.

 Then, we will need a struct for every class with a native method that will be implemented in Rust,
 and each of these structs will have to be annotated with a `#[package]` attribute